wesleneuy/wesleneportfolio/index.md

 # Writing Samples
 * Drawing on my experience as a project officer at the Philippines' Department of Transportation, I wrote a teaching case on the country's flagship Public Utility Vehicle Modernization Program.
 View the case study [here](/pdf/Teachingcase.pdf).

-* For my Multimodal Transport class, I proposed strategies for managing parking in San Francisco.
+* For my Multimodal Transportation class, I proposed strategies for managing parking in San Francisco.
 My recommendations are based on the teaching case published by HKS.
 View the memo [here](/pdf/Memo_1.pdf).

 * As a research associate at a think tank, I regularly contributed opinion articles to a leading business newspaper in the Philippines.
 My first op-ed [Can We Spend, Spend, Spend?](https://www.bworldonline.com/can-spend-spend-spend/) looks at the government's plan to introduce new taxes to finance its ambitious infrastructure program.
 View my other articles [here](https://www.bworldonline.com/tag/weslene-uy/).